- Find a Trail

 - Get Involved

 Like Wantagh State Parkway, Ocean Parkway was built in the postwar 1930s to provide access to the crown jewel of the state park system, Jones Beach State Park.
 Unlike the former road, however, this one travels east–west and only recently added a pathway for nonmotorized traffic.
-The Ocean Parkway Coastal Greenway currently parallels its namesake roadway nearly 4 miles between the Northwell Health at Jones Beach Theater and the town of Oyster Bay, but there are plans to extend the trail farther east to Captree State Park for a possible total of 15 miles.
+The Ocean Parkway Coastal Greenway currently parallels its namesake roadway nearly 14 miles between the Northwell Health at Jones Beach Theater and the town of Oyster Bay, with a 10-mile extension out to Captree State Park having opened in 2021.

 The trail begins where the Ellen Farrant Memorial Bikeway ends, at Zachs Bay.
 The trail borders the northern side of the parkway, separated from the road by a grassy median and guardrail.
 The bay is to your left for about the first third of your journey.
 As you set off, you get a postcard-perfect panorama of the theater sitting right on the edge of the water, but the vegetation soon rises high enough to form a screen.